hsgubert/taggle/README.md

 # Taggle
 [![Gem Version](https://badge.fury.io/rb/taggle.svg)](https://badge.fury.io/rb/taggle)

-This gem is a wrapper of the [Taggle.js project](https://sean.is/poppin/tags), that allows you to include Taggle.js in your Rails app, using the asset pipeline.
+This gem is a wrapper of [Taggle.js project](https://sean.is/poppin/tags), that allows you to include Taggle.js in your Rails app, using asset pipeline.

 The gem currently includes **Taggle.js version 1.12.0**.